yoxjames/Kastro/README.md

 I would also like to add additional KMP targets.
 I don't own any Apple products, so I cannot build any Apple targets.
 I hope to eventually have a solution to that if there is demand.
 I am also curious to look into WASM and any other KMP targets added in the future.

+I am also curious to potentially make the library usable for other languages like Javascript.
+This library is a Kotlin Multiplatform project, but it would be cool to also have it be on npm for use in Javascript/Typescript projects or even be a Swift package (SPM) for use on iOS/Apple targets.
+There are some challenges to doing that (such as how the exposed API could be adapted to better fit those languages) but I plan to actively look into this as it's something I am generally curious about.

 ## References
 * commons-suncalc (2023), Richard Körber, https://github.com/shred/commons-suncalc